When you’re just getting into growing…

 Getting feminized seeds is a simple way to get rid of pollination risk and make sure that all your seeds will grow into bud-producing female plants.

 Feminized seeds will always turn into female plants (unless you really stress them, then they might turn into hermies).

 So why would you ever risk getting male plants by getting regular photoperiod seeds, if you’re not looking to breed and/or create new seeds?

-If you get high quality seeds from reputable seedbanks, these cons are non-existent and feminized seeds will give you the same results as photoperiod seeds.
+If you get high quality seeds from reputable seedbanks, in our experience, these cons are non-existent and feminized seeds will give you the same results as photoperiod seeds.